Why the Pharisees Could Not Recognize the Lord Jesus Was the Messiah

 The failure of the Pharisees is really worthy of our self-reflection.
 They treated the prophecies about the Messiah based on their own conceptions and imaginations, which led to them becoming the ones who bitterly longed for the arrival of the Messiah but nailed Him to the cross.
 We all know that the prophecies in the Bible are about the things that God will accomplish in the future, which cannot be fathomed by us humans.
 So how should we treat them in a way that is after God’s heart?
 The Bible says, “We have also a more sure word of prophecy; whereunto you do well that you take heed, as to a light that shines in a dark place, until the day dawn, and the day star arise in your hearts: Knowing this first, that no prophecy of the scripture is of any private interpretation.
 For the prophecy came not in old time by the will of man: but holy men of God spoke as they were moved by the Holy Ghost” (2 Peter 1:19-21), and “Who also has made us able ministers of the new testament; not of the letter, but of the spirit: for the letter kills, but the spirit gives life” (2 Corinthians 3:6).
 These verses tell us that the prophecies are all from God, which cannot be commented on at will by us.
 We cannot interpret them literally, or rely on our own notions to speculate on them or determine their meaning, because they will only be fulfilled according to God’s own plan.
 God’s work is wondrous and full of His wisdom, which cannot be fathomed by us humans.
 If we define God’s work based on the literal meaning of the prophecies, we are liable to resist God and ultimately be destroyed by our own conceptions and imagination.

-This reminds me of a passage I once read, “Since we are searching for the footprints of God, we must search for God’s will, for the words of God, for the utterances of God—for where there are the new words of God, there is the, and where there are the footsteps of God, there are the deeds of God.
-Where there is the expression of God, there is the appearance of God, and where there is the appearance of God, there exists the truth, the way, and the life.
-While seeking the footprints of God, you ignored the words that ‘God is the truth, the way, and the life.’
-So when many people receive the truth, they do not believe that they have found the footprints of God and much less acknowledge the appearance of God.
-What a serious error that is!”
+This reminds me of a passage I once read, “Since we are searching for the footprints of God, it behooves us to search for God’s will, for the words of God, for His utterances—because wherever there are new words spoken by God, theis there, and wherever there are the footsteps of God, God’s deeds are there.
+Wherever there is the expression of God, there God appears, and wherever God appears, there the truth, the way, and the life exist.
+In seeking God’s footprints, you have ignored the words ‘God is the truth, the way, and the life.’
+And so, many people, even when they receive the truth, do not believe that they have found God’s footprints, and still less do they acknowledge the appearance of God.
+What a grave mistake!”
 These words make it more clear that in seeking the true way, we should focus on seeking God’s words and work, for as long as a way has the expression of the truth and the utterances of God, then it is the true way.

 Brothers and sisters, we all know that the Lord will come again in the last days, as it has long ago been prophesied in the Bible, “Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me” (Revelation 3:20), “I have yet many things to say to you, but you cannot bear them now.
 However, when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatever he shall hear, that shall he speak: and he will show you things to come” (John 16:12-13).
 And in the Book of Revelation, there are also several mentions that “He that has an ear, let him hear what the Spirit says to the churches” (See Revelation 2-3).
 From these prophecies, we can clearly see that when the Lord returns, He will speak and utter His words.
 God’s sheep are able to hear God’s voice.
 Those who can go out to welcome God once hearing His voice will be raptured before His throne.
 Now it is the last days.
 The prophecies about the Lord’s return have basically been fulfilled and many people are openly testifying online that the Lord Jesus has returned.
 In treating the matter of the Lord’s coming, we should learn from the failure of the Pharisees, let go of our notions and imaginings, and be the wise virgins by seeking and listening to God’s voice.
 This is the only way that we can welcome the Lord’s return.